On the Multi-Robber Damage Number: Acknowledgments

 \section{Acknowledgments}

 This work was initiated at the 19th Gremo’s Workshop on Open Problems (GWOP), which took place in Binn, Switzerland in June 2022.
+We thank the organizers and all the participants of the workshop for the inspiring atmosphere, and we are particularly indebted to Nicolas Grelier and Saeed Ilchi for the fruitful discussions in the early stages of this project.

-We would like to thank the organizers and all the participants of the workshop for the inspiring atmosphere, and we are particularly indebted to Nicolas Grelier and Saeed Ilchi for the fruitful discussions in the early stages of this project.
+We would like to thank the anonymous referees whose comments and suggestions improved our paper.